 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

-3. Describe the structure of DNA and chromosomes, the ways in which gene expression are altered, the reasons why genome sizes vary between organisms, how genes evolve and how this can reveal evolution, applications of molecular genetics to the study of variation at a number of levels.
+- describe the structure of DNA and chromosomes, the ways in which gene expression are altered, the reasons why genome sizes vary between organisms, how genes evolve and how this can reveal evolution, and how molecular genetics can be applied to the study of variation

-5. Give examples of how molecular genetics reveals the evolutionary processes in humans.
+- give examples of how molecular genetics reveals evolutionary processes in humans.

 If you have any questions in relation to the fees, please contact UConnect or more information is available on StudyAssist.

 Please note: international students should refer to What is an indicative Fee? to get an indicative course cost.

 PrerequisitesKPZ164 Cell Biology, Genetics and Evolution

 You cannot enrol in this unit as well as the following:KPA215